enceladus2000/AcousticCamera/simulations/readme.md

 <img src = "../docs/accoustic-sim-screenshot.png">

 The first subplot shows the raw waveforms received by each mic.
 The second shows the processed beamformed image, which shows a rough spike corresponding to where the virtual sound source is.
-The third plot is the head map of the beamformed image.
+The third plot is the heat map of the beamformed image.

 In a typical implementation, main.py will include the following: